 The proposal for a Learning Centre within Science City acts as a new focal point for the faculties of Engineering and Science, providing much needed study, teaching and social spaces.

-Located close to other key social spaces, the new building offers additional café seating space to complement existing catering facilities as well as provide a lively atria 'heart' space which can also be used for exhibitions and functions.
+Located close to other key spaces, the building offers additional café seating space to complement existing catering facilities, as well as provide a lively atria 'heart' space which can be used for exhibitions and functions.

-Teaching spaces embrace new pedagogical methods such as group learning in the form of an undergraduate centre, whilst post graduates are provided with their own private facilities.
-Simply planned flexible teaching spaces, which can be joined to form larger seminar or computer rooms as required and a series of large flat floor lecture spaces accommodating up to 200 people are also provided to complete the variety of academic spaces that the building offers.
+Teaching spaces embrace pedagogical methods such as group learning in the form of an undergraduate centre, whilst post graduates are provided with their own private facilities.
+Simply planned flexible teaching spaces can be joined to form larger seminar or computer rooms as required.
+A series of large flat floor lecture spaces accommodating up to 200 people are also provided, to complete the variety of academic spaces that the building offers.